j0rdiC/sportly-server-express/controllers/authentication.md

 ### **1.1 Defining the user model.**

 - Define the **user schema** which will include the generate access and refresh token methods.
-- Define a **validation schema** for the user registration with the Joi library.
-- The [mongoose Schema class](https://www.mongoosejs.cn/docs/guide.html#methods) takes an options object as its second argument where we can define this methods.
+- The [mongoose Schema class](https://mongoosejs.com/docs/guide.html) takes an options object as its second argument where we can define this [methods](https://www.mongoosejs.cn/docs/guide.html#methods).
 - The **generateAcessToken** method will generate a JWT with the user id and the user role as the payload.
 - The **generateRefreshToken** method will generate a JWT with the user id as the payload and save the token in the database.
+- Define a **validation schema** for the user registration with the Joi library.
 - If we wanted the users to be able to login from multiple devices we would save the refresh tokens in an array and change the implementation.

 ```js